 “School of Noise – where future Aphex Twins can make their own experimental electronic beats.” – The Guardian

-The School of Noise runs workshops for children, teenagers and adults encouraging the exploration of noise, sound and music.
+The School of Noise runs workshops for children, young people and adults encouraging the exploration of music and the science of sound.
 Our aim is to provide creative and imaginative activities using sound in accessible, fun and educational ways.

 Using a wide variety of analogue and digital machines our activities include; learning about the science of sound, playing on rare instruments such as a waterphone and theremin, composing experimental sound art, Foley sound design, field recording, conducting orchestras of fruit and vegetables, soundwalks, learning about acoustic ecology plus more.